 1. Be respectful and honest.

 Anything you post in your role as a UTC faculty or staff member reflects directly on the institution.
 Be professional and respectful at all times on your social media site.
-Do not engage in arguments or debates with naysayers on your site, but feel free to correct inaccurate information where needed.
+Do not argue or debate naysayers on your site, but feel free to correct inaccurate information when needed.
+Do not like or respond to anything political/controversial with your UTC account.

 2. Be transparent and authentic.

-Make it clear that you are blogging /tweeting/Facebooking, etc. in your role as a faculty or staff member at UTC.
-One of the great benefits of social media is that the individuals maintaining social media sites personalize large and complex institutions such as UTC.
-We have the ability to give people a real glimpse of life here.
+Make it clear that you are Instagramming/Tweeting/Facebooking. in your role as a faculty or staff member at UTC.
+A great benefit of social media is that the individuals maintaining social media sites personalize large and complex institutions such as UTC.
+We can give people a real glimpse of life here.
 Use your own voice, and encourage others in your department to do the same.
-Nothing hurts the authenticity of site so much as “ghostwritten” posts for higher level administrators.

-Being a consumer of social media is essential to your ability to be a successful producer of social media content.
-"Listen" to online conversations on your preferred tools—be they blogs, Twitter, Facebook or anything else—to maintain a clear and current understanding of what is relevant and of interest to the community.
-If people tell you they don't like a particular feature, learn from that.
-Online culture is built on openness and (sometimes blunt) criticism.
+Being a consumer of social media is essential to your ability to be a successful producer.
+"Listen" to online conversations on your preferred tools—be they Instagram, Twitter, Facebook or anything else—to maintain a clear and current understanding of what is relevant and of interest to the community.

 4. Start active and stay active.

-Social media presences require diligent care and maintenance.
-If you do not have the time or resources to check in on these sites at least a few minutes each day, and to post fresh content several times a week, reconsider using social media at this time.
-Your site is only as interesting as your last post—if that post is several months old, visitors will consider it outdated and quickly lose interest.
+Social media requires diligent care and maintenance.
+If you do not have the time or resources to check in on these sites at least a few minutes each day and to post fresh content 3-4 times a week, reconsider using social media.
+Your site is only as interesting as your last post—if that post is several months old, visitors will consider it outdated and unfollow.

 5. Be first.